“I want to go home!” “Get me out of here!” “I need to leave!”

 Give them a purpose and help them to connect with something positive or feeling helpful again.
 Have them do what they can.
 Reinforce what they can do or what they do well.

 Focus and comment on their present abilities and achievements!

 Find joy in the little things!

 “ That is fabulous!
-I know that you can do this, you always do this so well.”
+I know you can do this.
+You always do this well.

-“I really like the way you…..Wow, how did you do that, it is terrific!
-You look lovely today, you always look so nice.
-You dance so well, could you teach me.
-You singing voice is just lovely, it makes me happy to hear you sing.”
+“I really like the way you…..Wow, how did you do that?
+That is terrific!
+You look lovely today.
+You always look so nice.
+You dance so well!
+Could you teach me?
+You sing so beautifully.
+It makes me happy to hear you sing.”

 Keep a positive and interactive focus always!
 Be realistic with your expectations and be patient.
+Never rush!
 Remember the focus is on them and how they are perceiving things.
-Connect with them on their level and move forward.
-This approach will work the best and help you to feel less frustrated at times too.
+Connect with them on their level, on their terms, and move forward.
+This approach will work the best and help you to feel less frustrated at times too!